Guardian Caps in the Media

 Recent Social Media Coverage

 Caps in the media have been prevalent from training camps to practice photos.
 The Guardian Cap is the leading soft shell helmet cover engineered for impact reduction.
-It brings a padded, soft-shell layer to the outside of the decades old hard-shell football helmet and reduces impact up to 33%.
+It brings a padded, soft-shell layer to the outside of the decades old hard-shell football helmet and reduces impact of hits.
 Physics say that an outer “soft” material of the proper density, stiffness and energy absorbing properties reduces the initial severity of the impact.
 The hard shell then has lower forces transmitted to it, and in turn conveys lower forces to the interior soft helmet padding and then lower forces to the head.

 GUARDIAN CAPS